Chromatographies is the new jazz and ambient guitar project of Carlos Ibanez.

 In its first year of existence, the music blog Musica degradata has already posted over 400 entries of rare live concerts and ripped vinyls from the whole spectrum of contemporary jazz.
 The blog is a special treat for ECM fans, as the posts include incredible performances from many of its artists during the golden years of the label.
 Most of the recordings have quite decent sound quality and can be downloaded through an external site.
 Well worth periodic visits and a subscription to its RSS feed.

-Music blog Live Jazz Lounge, launched January 2012, already has over 35 posts featuring unreleased live jazz concerts anywhere from Buenos Aires to New York to Stockholm to London, with entries from the 1970s to the present.
-At the time of this writing, over 4,500 visitors have so far been on the site.
+Music blog Live Jazz Lounge, launched January 2012, has posts featuring unreleased live jazz concerts anywhere from Buenos Aires to New York to Stockholm to London, with entries from the 1970s to the present.
 In addition to concert info, the site provides links to purchase albums related to the featured concerts, and the site’s header features all original photographs from live jazz concerts.